nlptmu/clinicalNLP-emergency-outcome-prediction/README.md

 ### **Source**
 * * *
 * You can find this tutorial on how to use CNTR for a quick start [here](https://github.com/nlptmu/clinicalNLP-emergency-outcome-prediction/blob/dd5ca8f8c86128a6fbf8536bcf4ea9437688fa82/code/Clinical%20Narratives%20Text%20Representation%20(CNTR).ipynb).
-All related code is putted at folder named "code".
+All related code is putted at folder named “code“.
 * You can also find a dictionary of common clinical terms compiled by emergency physicians which is mention in our paper [here](https://github.com/nlptmu/clinicalNLP-emergency-outcome-prediction/blob/9aa6efd244ba963110791388616f0fab57899507/source/Dictionary.xlsx).